Spontaneous Mutations from Terahertz Proton Tunneling: Introduction

 During replication and transcription, the base pair splits quickly compared to the time-scale for tautomeric shifts.
 From the wild-type wavefunction in Eq.~(\ref{proton_pair}), the chance of finding the shifted form is then simply $\epsilon^2=2P$ the square of the probability amplitude for the shift.
 This is twice the chance of spontaneous mutation $P$, since the shifted adenine $A^*$ has equal chance of being found in either tautomeric form once it binds to wild-type cytosine $C$.
 Chiral symmetry then gives the mutant proton pair wavefunction

 The equal probability amplitude for the two tautomeric forms in the mutant wavefunction follows from the fact that both bases use nitrogen atoms to make hydrogen bonds.

 In this Article, we show that terahertz frequency proton tunneling between base pairs creates the wild-type and mutant proton pair wavefunctions responsible for spontaneous mutation.
-The Methods section shows how to express the wild-type tautomeric shift probability amplitude $\epsilon=2t^2/(U\Delta)$ in terms of the energy-scale $t=h\times1.7~{\rm THz}=7.0\times10^{-3}~{\rm eV}$ for this proton tunneling, the energy splitting between tautomers $\Delta=h\times24~{\rm THz}=0.10~{\rm eV}$, and the charge transfer energy $U=h\times1200~{\rm THz}=4.9~{\rm eV}$ for putting both protons on the same base \cite{delta_u}.
-The Results section argues that the stability of the gene follows from the emergence of the radio-frequency scale $J=2 t^2/U=h\times480~{\rm MHz}$ for the protons to swap sides.
-The slowness of the corresponding proton swap time $h/J=2.1\times10^{6}~{\rm fs}$ on the femto-second time-scale $h/\Delta=40~{\rm fs}$ set by the tautomeric energy splitting ensures the wild-type tautomeric shift has small probability amplitude $\epsilon=J/\Delta=2.0\times10^{-5}$.
-Conversely, the bonds between bases break during replication and transcription on the femto-second time-scales corresponding to changes in electronic structure.
-Charge transfer $h/U=0.83~{\rm fs}$ gives a roughly similar time-scale.
-This leaves little time for the protons in the wild-type wavefunction to adjust to the changes.
-Instead, we get the chance for spontaneous mutation $P=\epsilon^2/2=2.0\times10^{-10}$ in the sudden approximation to bond breaking.
+The Methods section shows how to express the wild-type tautomeric shift probability amplitude $\epsilon=2t^2/(U\Delta)$ in terms of the energy-scale $t=h\times1.7~{\rm THz}=7.0~{\rm meV}$ for this proton tunneling, the energy splitting between tautomers $\Delta=h\times24~{\rm THz}=100~{\rm meV}$ \cite{delta}, and the charge transfer energy $U=h\times1200~{\rm THz}=4900~{\rm meV}$ for putting both protons on the same base \cite{delta_u}.
+The Results section argues that the stability of the gene follows from the high temperature scale $\Delta/k=1200~{\rm K}$ \cite{delta} separating the dominant and the rare tautomeric forms of the nucleotide bases.

+Table \ref{param_table} summarizes the proton parameters governing spontaneous mutation in the living cell.
+The rate of genetic change from spontaneous mutation follows from the emergence of the low frequency scale $J=2 t^2/U=h\times480~{\rm MHz}$ for the correlated proton pair swaps created by terahertz frequency proton tunneling.
 We end with Discussion of the meaning of these results for evolution and for aging \cite{lowdin}.